How do I find out which apartments and residence hall rooms are available for selection?

 How do we get on a Wait List to get an apartment if my group did not get one in the housing selection?

 The apartment housing selection numbers posted during the housing selection remains in effect.
-The Housing Office will offer the next apartment group in line if additional apartments become available.
+The Office of Residential Living will offer the next apartment group in line if additional apartments become available.

 Can we hold a space open in our apartment for a student who signed up on the Wait List?